 Overview of study programme

-The study programme consists of 63 credits and is divided into six mandatory components worth a total of 33 credits, a project component worth 24 credits and an optional component of at least 6 credits.
+The study programme consists of 66 credits and is divided into eight mandatory components worth a total of 36 credits, a project component worth 24 credits and an optional component (course/module) of at least 6 credits.

-Students may choose to take the programme full-time, in one academic year, or part-time, over a two-year period.
-Part-time students must take the programme components Advanced IoT Networking Lab, IoT Communication Protocols and Context-Aware Wireless Embedded Systems simultaneously and the IoT Project in the second year.
+Students may choose to take the programme full-time or part-time in modules.
+Part-time students may only take Advanced IoT Networking Lab if IoT Communication Protocols and Context-Aware Wireless Embedded Systems are taken simultaneously and the IoT Project may only be taken in the graduation year.

 Students who have already obtained credits for one or more of the programme components may choose to put together a personalised programme, in which the components they have already completed are replaced by optional courses.
 Personalised programmes must be requested at the time of study programme registration.